Hello parents and guardians of incoming students! We are so excited that your student will be joining our residential community!

 Below is some information that may help you and your student better understand and make decisions about the upcoming housing process and also address some frequently asked questions.

-- First-year students have the option of living in one of 13 residence halls, which contain a mix of both first-year and upperclassmen students.
-Transfer students may choose from any non-Greek residence halls.
+- New freshmen have the option of living in many of our residence halls, which contain a mix of both first-year and upperclassmen students.
+New transfer students may choose from any non-Greek residence halls.
 For the complete list of halls, click here.

-- There are special housing opportunities for incoming students in Living Learning Communities, which provide unique learning environments.
+- There are housing opportunities for incoming students in our Intentional Living Communities, which provide unique learning environments.

 - Due to security concerns, we cannot allow residents to move in prior to this date and time, unless they are participating in a pre-orientation program or athletic team.
 These students must have permission from the program supervisor or athletic coach, who will tell Residence Life the date that their students may move in.